Learn about our commitment to designing self-funded programs and how your contribution helps accelerate our work.

 We offer introductory and intermediate training sessions that educate on the realities of sex trafficking in the United States, as well as custom and advanced sessions for those already well-versed in the basic issues of domestic trafficking.

 — OUR SERVICES —

 Our direct services are focused on economic empowerment through entrepreneurship.
 We empower survivors to break the cycle of poverty; as a result, they can eliminate financial vulnerabilities and risk factors for re-exploitation.

 We send dozens of curated care packages to survivors in our network each month.
 This program builds relationships with victims and survivors by establishing trust and demonstrating consistency through a harm reduction model.

-— FEATURED ARTICLE —
+— FEATURED REPORT —

 Our Monthly Care Package Program